Victoria Gardens is a Rancho Cucamonga mall, one of many in the Los Angeles area where shopping ranks high on people’s

 When you come back home you see all the things you like about our U.S.

-Towards the end of any visit, I sort through high points, low points, things that didn’t work out, things that went well.
+Towards the end of any visit, many travelers sort through high points, low points, things that didn’t work out, things that went well.

 If you keep a journal, write a blog, take photos, or go with someone, you have a way to remember what you saw,did, thought during a domestic or international sojourn.
 Traveling solo is tricky because you get off the beaten track, waste time and energy, spend needlessly, don’t see or do things you should.
-You miss the pleasure of other’s company.
+You miss the pleasure of other’s company and chances to share memorable experiences.

 This morning, on a wall in a local San Jose coffee shop, just under the cash register, is comic strip wallpaper.
 The wallpaper is a series of square boxes with pictures and words in each square.
-This comic strip features a hard boiled detective and gangsters shooting each other when words fail.
-Each little square moves the story towards an end.
+This comic strip features a hard boiled detective narrative and has gangsters shooting each other when words fail to change behavior.
+Each little square, on the wall, advances the story towards a dramatic end.

-Scotttreks tells its story the same way as this comic strip, one post at a time, one square at a time, building a little story of each travel locale, it’s people. places and things.
+Scotttreks tells its quiet stories the same way as this comic strip, one post at a time, one square at a time, a hundred to three hundred words maximum,building a little encapsulation of each travel locale, it’s people. places, things and happenings.